Northrop Grumman Savings Plan

 Consider Automatic Contributions

 One of the best ways to save for any goal – especially retirement – is to contribute straight from your paycheck before you have a chance to spend it.
 With automatic contributions, you can do just that.
-If you are already contributing, are you able to maximize your contributions to get the most out of the company match?
+If you're already contributing, are you able to maximize your contributions to get the most out of the company match?

 Remember, Northrop Grumman matches based on your combined pre-tax, Roth 401(k) and after-tax contributions made each pay period.